 #1 Lake Bled

 The jewel and symbol of the Gorenjska region is Lake Bled, which attracts tourists worldwide.
-The thermal lake is surrounded by a fabulous alpine panorama and a mysterious island.
+A fabulous alpine panorama and a mysterious island surround the thermal lake.
 A magical castle and a pleasant lakeside promenade make it perfect.

 Lake Bled is the most visited attraction in Slovenia.
 During the Habsburg era, Lake Bled was a privileged place where country leaders and diplomats were invited to important meetings.